Choosing the best options.

 • Constructing the slip road will add about three months to the project which means completion will be approximately September 2026.

-Option B – close Lower Queen Street.
+Option B – close Lower Queen Street for the entire construction period.
 This would save the project up to $1 million and shorten the duration of work by several months by diverting traffic along adjacent roads.

 • This option will potentially increase travel times slightly for users who will need to use alternative routes.